Updated: Apr 28

 I, like most ancient beings, have aged terribly.
 My cover’s all bent and there are tea stains all over my inner sleeve; has Nirvana’s Alt-flagship work faired any better?

-The watershed moment for Alternative Music (America’s precursor to Britpop, which was a response to it) was the release of Nirvana’s lead single for their new collection.
+The watershed moment for Alternative Music (America’s precursor to Britpop) was the release of Nirvana’s lead single for their new collection.
 Radio and MTV caught wind and before long, the mainstream was on its knees, begging for mercy.

 For better or worse, popular music was never quite the same again.